2mas/2mas.github.io/_posts/2023-07-03-dual-running-windows-linux-docker.md

 ![docker-experimental][docker-experimental]

 After this is done, there is a `--platform` parameter added to some commands to specify the platform to use for the image to be pulled and run.
-So to run a Linux image at this point from your Windows shell you can simply type something like `docker run --platform=Linux --it alpine sh` and it should fire up a Linux container.
+So to run a Linux image at this point from your Windows shell you can simply type something like `docker run --platform=linux -it alpine sh` and it should fire up a Linux container.
 This is quick and convenient but it's still experimental and from my experience it doesn't work very well unfortunately.

 ## Way 2: Installing docker into WSL 2
 By installing Docker into your WSL 2 distribution you can run Docker fully inside of your WSL 2 instead of relying on Docker Desktop to do the magic for you.
 From my point of view this  approach feels more stable.